stephenieorr0423/battery_test_manual/Charge Cycling Test User Manual.typ

 - PPE: Face sheild, flame-resistant lab coat, gloves

 == Equipment and Instrumentation
-Programmable DC Power Supply : The purpose of this is to apply constant or controlled overvoltage during overcharge testing
+- Programmable DC Power Supply
+ - The purpose of this is to apply constant or controlled overvoltage during overcharge testing
+ - Model Number : R&S®NGM200
 Programmable Electronic Load : The purpose of this is to drain the battery during overdischarge with precise control

 Battery Analyzer (e.g., Arbin, MACCOR) : The purpose of this is that it performs cycle control, data logging, and abuse testing sequences